VISIT OUR ART STORE ▶

 Technique 1: Using Masking Fluid

-For this, I pick a super fine paintbrush.
-It's a brush I set aside just for masking fluid because masking fluid can ruin your regular brushes.
+For this, they pick a super fine paintbrush.
+It’s a brush they set aside just for masking fluid because masking fluid can ruin regular brushes.

-I like my leaf veins to be very thin and delicate, so I chose such a tiny brush.
+They like their leaf veins to be very thin and delicate, so they chose such a tiny brush.

-Since the brush is so small, it might be hard for you to see exactly what I'm doing at first.
-But don't worry—stick with me for a minute.
+Since the brush is so small, it might be hard to see exactly what they’re doing at first.
+But don’t worry—stick with them for a minute.

 Draw the veins with the masking fluid

-After applying the masking fluid, I let it dry completely.
-Once it is dry, I simply paint right over it.
-It's that simple!
-Now, I'm letting the paint dry again.
+After applying the masking fluid, they let it dry completely.
+Once it is dry, they simply paint right over it.
+It’s that simple!
+Now, they’re letting the paint dry again.

 Paint over the masking fluid

 After a few minutes, everything is dry.
-I remove the masking fluid to reveal the veins.
+They remove the masking fluid to reveal the veins.

 Remove the masking fluid

-The masking fluid left very bright white lines since it's the untouched paper showing through.
-However, the veins turned out wider than I expected.
+The masking fluid left very bright white lines since it’s the untouched paper showing through.
+However, the veins turned out wider than they expected.

 That happens sometimes because masking fluid can spread while it dries.